texotek/swissknife/dll.md

 You might prefer run-time linking when startup-performance is important to you or when an application branches to load diffrent modules as required.

-### 3.3 DLL Entry Point
+## 4. DLL Entry Point
 Dlls have a entry function called **DllMain()**.
-This function is called when processes or thread attach or detach themselves from the dll.
+This function is called when processes or threads attach or detach themselves from the dll.
 Here you can initialize or destroy data-structures as required.
 If you have multiple threads you can use Thread-Local Storage to allocate memory that is private to each thread.